my-language-skills/pressbooks-metadata-isced/pressbooks-isced-fields/screenshots/screenshots.md

 # Screenshots

-You have to click on PB Metadata to see the new section.
+You have to click on settings to see the options page

 ![PM SETTINGS](https://github.com/Books4Languages/pressbooks-metadata-isced/blob/master/pressbooks-isced-fields/screenshots/settings_PB_Metadata.JPG)

-Below is shows the new section within PM settings
+Below you can see the options page

 ![ISCED SECTION IN PM SETTINGS](https://github.com/Books4Languages/pressbooks-metadata-isced/blob/master/pressbooks-isced-fields/screenshots/SECTION.JPG)